 - Plus Product Reviews, Troubleshooting Guides, Do-It-Yourself Refitting & Repair Guides (many explaining the Marine Statutes and Industry Standards).
 Many written by professionals in the marine industry.

-The ANCHOR is a perfect example of a “living publication” as it is continuously being revised and updated with the latest information, techniques, etc. (Note: We are loading these articles as quickly as we can reformat and update them, so please be patient.)
+The ANCHOR is a perfect example of a “living publication” as it is continuously being revised and updated with the latest information, technologies, techniques, etc. (Note: We are loading these articles as quickly as we can reformat and update them, so please be patient.)

 As an Academy Member, you will also gain access to the “Ask An Expert” Q&A page where you can privately ask our experts any questions related to boats of any size (including ships), their maintenance, troubleshooting, repair, etc., etc., etc.